wavesoft/creditpiggy/creditpiggy-daemon/README.md

 This folder contains the project-side daemon that is responsible for batching and throttling the requests to the creditpiggy server, minimizing the delays when interfacing with the application batch system.

+The daemon is designed to be self-contained and with minimal python requirements in order to be easily deployed in any environment.

 ## Configuration

 In order to use the CreditPiggy daemon you will need to provide the following minimal configuration: